AlanCS/SystemTestingTools/README.md

 # Setup

-## For HttpClient calls

-When creating your WebHostBuilder in your test project, add
+When creating your WebHostBuilder in your test project, to support HttpClient calls, add

 ```C#
 .ConfigureInterceptionOfHttpClientCalls()